Researcher Educator Archaeologist

 A dedicated educator and researcher, Jan Sigvartsen enjoys working with students to help them realize their education and research goals.
 He has authored over 50 publications and has led or been a part of 15 major scholarly research projects.

 He formerly taught at the Theologische Hochschule Friedensau, Germany where he was also the PhD Programs Coordinator and Associate Director of their Institute for Biblical Studies and Archaeology.
-He was also their representative for the Gesellschaft für Bildung und Forschung in Europa (GBFE), a network of 13 European theological tertiary institutions.
-He also digs with the Balu’a Regional Archaeological Project, a major Iron Age Moabite site in Jordan.
+He has formerly dug with the Balu’a Regional Archaeological Project, a major Iron Age Moabite site in Jordan.

 Researcher